nikolasbasler/BPhage/README.md

     - Output: Separate tables for mapped reads, horizontal coverage and mean depth and a table with all contig lengths in `output/mapping_stats`

 ### Core contig refinement
 This cannot be done with the test dataset.
-If you are running the test dataset, please skip ahead to [Taxonomic classification](#taxonomic-classification).
+If you are running the test dataset, please skip ahead to [Functional annotation](#functional-annotation)

-- `contig_refinement.slrm` (array of 97): Prepare and run cobra
+- `contig_refinement.slrm` (array of 97): Prepare and run cobra on core phage genomes to refine their assembly.
     - Requires:
         - List of core contigs: `data/core_contigs.txt`.
 These are defined later in the R part of the pipeline but were stored in `data` to avoid backtracking.
         - Individual assemblies pre-clustering: `output/bphage_viper_output/CONTIGS/*_all.contigs.fasta.gz`
         - Trimmed hostout reads from vipter ouput: `output/bphage_viper_output/READ/*.Hostout.R*.fastq.gz`
     - Output: Cobra-refined contigs at `output/core_contig_refinement/`
-- `contig_refinement_stats.slrm`: Gather some stats
+- `contig_refinement_stats.slrm`: Gather some stats.
     - Requires: Cobra outputs at `output/core_contig_refinement`
     - Output:
         - Refinement stats: `output/core_contig_refinement/cobra_refinement_stats.tsv`
         - Fasta of extended contigs: `output/core_contig_refinement/extended_contigs.fasta`
-- `contig_refinement_checkv_pharokka_phold.slrm`: Completeness and annotation
+- `contig_refinement_checkv_pharokka_phold.slrm`: Completeness estimate and functional annotation of refined core phage genomes.
     - Requires:
         - Refinement stats: `output/core_contig_refinement/cobra_refinement_stats.tsv`
         - Fasta of extended contigs: `output/core_contig_refinement/extended_contigs.fasta`